 - Thimble offers no phone support, but almost everything can be done on its app.

-- The company is rated A+ by the BBB.
+- Rated A+ by the BBB.

 - Thimble has an excellent 4.8-star rating with Trustpilot.